LOT Polish Airlines Flight 007: Aircraft, crew, and passengers

 LOT Polish Airlines initiated its transatlantic routes in 1973, for which it decided to purchase Ilyushin Il-62s.
 The aircraft that crashed was the first Il-62 that LOT had purchased for these routes, manufactured in 1971.
-The crashed plane, registered as SP-LAA, was at one point named after astronomer Nicolaus Copernicus (Polish: Mikołaj Kopernik).
+The crashed plane, registered as SP-LAA, was named after astronomer Nicolaus Copernicus (Polish: Mikołaj Kopernik).

 All of the crew members of Flight 007 were Polish.
 The captain, Paweł Lipowczan, was 46 years old, with 8,770 flight hours' experience, half of them on Ilyushin Il-62s.
 The first officer was Tadeusz Łochocki.
 The remaining flight crew were flight engineer Jan Łubniewski, flight navigator Konstanty Chorzewski, and radio operator Stefan Wąsiewicz.
 There were five flight attendants on board.

 Future world heavyweight champion boxer Tony Tucker was supposed to be on Flight 007 but could not go because of a shoulder injury.
 All 87 people on board were killed, including 14 boxers and 8 staff members of the U.S. boxing team, and Polish pop singer Anna Jantar.